vishnuvij/Master_thesis/README.md

 5. Compare the results of this approach with the assessments provided by the Quest for Ortholog benchmarking service [^26].

 6. The research will predominantly use Python programming language in conjunction with Jupyter Notebook for data analysis, processing, and visualization.
-     A dedicated data server offered by the Goethe University will serve as the primary repository for the numerous datasets generated and collected during this research.
+     A dedicated server offered by the Goethe University will serve as the primary repository for the numerous datasets generated and collected during this research

 ## Tools